vegaprotocol/specs/milestones/3-oregon-trail.md

 * **Status**: Being confirmed
 * **Overview**: 🤠 Feature readiness for mainnet 1️⃣.
-* **Result**: A new network named Wild Westnet will be launched based on this release, which will point at Ethereum mainnet and be run with Validators none of which are controlled by the Vega team.
+* **Result**: A new network named Wild Westnet will be launched based on this milestone, which will point at Ethereum mainnet and be run with Validators none of which are controlled by the Vega team.
 * **Project board**: https://github.com/orgs/vegaprotocol/projects/58

 ## Core